 There are two camps I've run into regarding cracked heat exchanger diagnosis: those who look for it everywhere and those who dismiss it and never look.

 I will start by saying that everything I write here is my own opinion and experience.
-Because this is such a hot button topic don’t take my word for any of this; follow manufacturer guidelines, industry standards, and codes.
+Because this is such a hot-button topic, don't take my word for any of this; follow manufacturer guidelines, industry standards, and codes.
 Also, unless you are a trained and licensed HVAC professional, STOP READING.
 Gas appliances should only be repaired by industry professionals.

 Heat exchanger cracks are worth finding, but they aren't the most dangerous issue for your customers in most cases.

 The reason I make this blasphemous statement is twofold:

 - Many heat exchangers are at a negative pressure in reference to the air moving over the exchanger.
-This means that the air from the return will move into the exchanger rather than combustion gasses moving into the airstream.
+That means that the air from the return will move into the exchanger rather than combustion gasses moving into the airstream.

 - So long as the combustion process is complete, there won't be significant CO (carbon monoxide) in the flue.

-But let’s be clear… If there are any cracks in an exchanger it needs to be replaced, there should NOT be cracks in a heat exchanger.
-The trouble comes in when we think that looking for cracks in the only or even primary method of finding CO issues with a furnace.
+But let's be clear.
+If there are any cracks in an exchanger, it needs to be replaced.
+There should NOT be cracks in a heat exchanger.
+The trouble comes in when we think that looking for cracks is the only or even primary method of finding CO issues with a furnace.